JaleelB/callsquare/README.md

 - User Authentication: Ensuring secure access to the application and protecting user data.
 - API Routes: Facilitating communication between the client and server, enabling data exchange for various application features.
-- iddleware: Managing the sequence of functions that process requests and responses.
+- Middleware: Managing the sequence of functions that process requests and responses.
 - Server Components: Utilizing Next.js 13's server components to deliver an optimized user experience.
   T
   his project is an ongoing experiment, with plans for further exploration and expansion of its capabilities.

 ## Known Issues